volusion/element-documentation/how-to/style-a-block-with-aphrodite/README.md

 ### 3. Referencing Your Classes

-Your block should contain the props `css` and `classes` that you can use to reference your new aphrodite classes by writing them in the following manner: `css(classes.YOUR_CLASS_NAME)`.
+Your block should contain the props `css` and `classes` that you can use to reference your new Aphrodite classes by writing them in the following manner: `css(classes.YOUR_CLASS_NAME)`.

 Example: